-I caution you, members of the Jury, that you are here to determine the guilt or innocence of the accused from the evidence in this case.
+I caution you, members of the Jury, that you are here to determine whether the accused is guilty or not guilty from the evidence in this case.
 The defendant is not on trial for any act or conduct or offense not alleged in the indictment.
-Neither are you called upon to return a verdict as to the guilt or innocence of any other person or persons not on trial as a defendant in this case.
+Nor are you called upon to return a verdict as to the guilt of any other person or persons not on trial as a defendant in this case.